About Foothills Nordic and the Calgary Nordic Alliance

 - Acts as a single point of contact with policy makers, landowners, funders and other stakeholders.

 - Supports local operators through fund-raising and volunteer recruitment.

 Foothills Nordic Ski Club and Calgary Ski Club, both volunteer-led, non-profit clubs, operate and maintain ski trails at the City of Calgary’s Confederation Park and Shaganappi Point golf courses through their operating agreements with the City.
 Thousands of volunteer hours are required each year to bring ski trails to Calgarians.
 These clubs need to reach beyond their member-bases to support reliable operations for the benefit of all Calgarians.
 The ski trails that these clubs maintain are open to the public, free of charge and accessible 24/7.

 The Calgary Nordic Alliance needs your help to ensure Nordic sport access in Calgary.

 - Volunteer – Visit the Volunteer page

 - Learn more – Visit the Calgary Nordic Alliance page.

-In June of 2016 WinSport Canada announced the installation of a tube park through the cross-country ski trails at Canada Olympic Park for the 2016/17 season, leaving local skiers scrambling for ski trails in Calgary.
-Without alternate locations our city of over one million people and home to the 1988 Winter Olympics would not have a Nordic ski facility with consistent and reliable snow conditions that offers safe terrain for all abilities.
+In June of 2016, WinSport Canada announced the installation of a tube park through the cross-country ski trails at Canada Olympic Park for the 2016/17 season, leaving local skiers scrambling for ski trails in Calgary.
+Without alternate locations, our city of over one million people and home to the 1988 Winter Olympics did not have a Nordic ski facility with consistent and reliable snow conditions that offered safe terrain for all abilities.

-Snowmaking and other enhancements at local golf courses will improves the viability of cross-country skiing in Calgary; a lifestyle sport that keeps people of all ages and abilities leading active, healthy, outdoor lifestyles.
+Snowmaking and other enhancements at local golf courses improves the viability of cross-country skiing in Calgary, a lifestyle sport that keeps people of all ages and abilities leading active, healthy, outdoor lifestyles.